jradcode/change_csv_file/README.md

 This is a command line app.
-What it does covert a csv file into a regular data file to make it easier to read.
+What it does convert a CSV file into a regular data file to make it easier to read.

 # CSV Column Formatter (Native Python)